GIS4DEV/GIS4DEV.github.io/_lessons/06a_OSMQueries.md

 - Conditions of drains and culverts in each locality, and potentially co-location of drain conditions and flood conditions
 - Proximity of residential & commercial buildings to floodplains and to drains
 - Contrast the flood risk layer from ResilienceAcademy with presence of water bodies, rivers, wetlands, and tidal areas in OpenStreetMap

+## For Wednesday
+- Complete the video set and new SQL queries
+- Brainstorm a spatial question related to urban resilience and sustainability in the context of rapid urbanization, flood risk, sea level rise, urban heat, terrorism, or other hazards.
+- Investigate spatial data layers from ResilienceAcademy and from OpenStreetMap that you can use to answer the question.